Boail History, Family Crest & Coats of Arms

 The chronicles of the Boail family show that the name was first used in the Scottish/English Borderlands by the Strathclyde- Britons.
 It was a name for a person who lived in Lanarkshire.
 The Boail surname is a habitational name, taken on from the place name Arbuckle (or Arnbuckle), in the parish of Airdrie, Lanarkshire.
 The Gaelic name for the place was earrann buachaille, meaning the "herdsman's portion" (of land).

 The surname Boail was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 John Arnbuckle was recorded as a witness in Irvine in 1499, and later John Arbuckle purchased a lot of land in the city of Glasgow in the year 1511.

-Important Dates for the Boail family
+Early History of the Boail family

 This web page shows only a small excerpt of our Boail research.
 Another 72 words (5 lines of text) covering the years 1624, 1685, 1838, 1912, 1700 and 1742 are included under the topic Early Boail History in all our PDF Extended History products and printed products wherever possible.

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Boail has been spelled Arbuckle, Arnbuckle, Arbukile, Arbukill, Arbuckell, Arbuckles, Arbucles, Arbucle, Arbukle and many more.

 Early Notables of the Boail family (pre 1700)